espocrm/documentation/docs/user-guide/invoices.md

 Note that it's possible to automatically populate country records with English names.

-Example: If you run business from Germany, your customer is also in Germany and you use the word *Germany* when storing the country in Espo, you need to create a *Germany* Address Country record with a *DE* code.
+Example: If you run business from Germany, your customer is also in Germany and you use the word *Germany* when storing the country in Espo, you need to create the *Germany* Address Country record with the *DE* code.

 ## Locking